 Home / Health Insurance / Articles / What is Copay in Health Insurance

 Co-pay is a term you'll often come across when dealing with health insurance policies.

-It's a way for insurance companies and policyholders to share the cost of healthcare expenses.
-Let me break it down for you in a friendly and conversational manner.
+It is a cost-sharing arrangement between insurance providers and policyholders to manage healthcare expenses.
+Here's a simple and conversational explanation to make it easier to understand.
 The purpose of co-pay is to encourage policyholders to be more involved in their healthcare decisions and to discourage unnecessary or frivolous medical expenses.
 It also helps to keep insurance premiums lower since the policyholder shares a portion of the cost.

 It's important to note that co-payment in medical billing applies to specific services or treatments mentioned in your health insurance policy.
 It might vary for different types of medical services.
 For example, you might have a different co-pay percentage for hospitalisation, diagnostic tests, or specialist consultations.